Adaptive Bayesian Beamforming for Imaging by Marginalizing the Speed of Sound: Conclusions

 \section{Conclusions}

-In this work, we have presented a Bayesian adaptive beamformer for imaging that marginalizes the speed of sound.
-On simulated active sonar data, our beamformer achieved better resolution and improved suppression of multipath artifacts relative to DAS and MVDR beamformers.
-Our method applies to any array-based imaging method, including sonar imaging, medical ultrasound, and seismic imaging.
-For future directions, incorporating various uncertainties in the signal processing chain into a Bayesian model would be interesting.
+In this work, we have presented a Bayesian adaptive beamformer for imaging that marginalizes away the speed of sound.
+On simulated active sonar data, our beamformer achieved better resolution and improved suppression of multipath artifacts relative to standard DAS and MVDR beamformers.
+In practice, especially for sonar imaging, it is common to compound the data acquired from multiple ``pings'' in a synthetic aperture scheme~\citep{austeng_use_2013,hayes_synthetic_2009}.
+Combined with this, the resulting images would result in even better resolution.
+Furthermore, we demonstrated that the marginal likelihood (ML) of the model can be used as a signal for imaging.
+ML imaging showed promising results and warrants further investigation in the future.
+Indeed, our method should be applicable to any array-based imaging method, including sonar imaging, medical ultrasound, and seismic imaging: it would be interesting to explore applications in each such context.
+In the future, evaluating the proposed method on real data acquired from a moving platform and incorporating various uncertainties in the signal processing chain, not just the speed of sound as we considered here, into a Bayesian model would be worth investigating.
+Lastly, relaxing the Gaussian noise assumption to other noise distributions could further improve the performance.